gobuffalo/x/mailer/README.md

 //SendContactMessage Sends contact message to contact@myapp.com func SendContactMessage(c *models.Contact) error {

 	//Creates a new message
 	m := mailer.NewMessage()
 	m.From = "sender@myapp.com"
 	m.Subject = "New Contact"
-    m.To = []string {"contact@myapp.com"}
+	m.To = []string{"contact@myapp.com"}

 	// Data that will be used inside the templates when rendering. data := map[string]interface{}{
 		"contact": c,
 	}

 	// You can add multiple bodies to the message you're creating to have content-types alternatives. err := m.AddBodies(data, r.HTML("mail/contact.html"), r.Plain("mail/contact.txt"))

 	if err != nil {
 		return errors.WithStack(err)
 	}

-    err := smtp.Send(m)
+	err = smtp.Send(m)
+	if err != nil {
+		return errors.WithStack(err)
+	}

+	return nil
 }

 ```